 To find out more about PhotoStudio, access detailed reference information online by clicking Help on the Main Menu.

 Registering the Software

-Before learning and editing photos, please take a moment to register this software via e-mail, the Internet, fax, or regular mail.
+Before learning and editing photos, please take a moment to register this software via the Internet.
 Registered users receive technical support, information about important software patches, breakthroughs and applications, and special "registered-user-only" software discounts.